angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 his turn 2.
 As expected his next turn is land + :card[Cephalid Illusionist], which I force.
 I slam a Doomsday shortly after.
 At this point I have to decide to either wait a turn or play Oracle without Cavern.
-I ultimately choose to ignore the cavern to avoid giving my opponent too many draws and get there.
+I ultimately choose to ignore the Cavern to avoid giving my opponent too many draws and get there.

 Sideboarding: